Call Us TODAY on 020 3588 4240

 Business Premises – Forcible Entry

 When a company like Court Enforcement Services needs to enter the business premises, they will give reasonable time and opportunity for entry.
 If there is no living accommodation attached at commercial properties then an officer can force their way in if necessary; usually by giving prior notice of this action beforehand so that it does not appear unexpected or aggressive towards others who may be staying on-site during negotiations (such as debtors).
+The High Court will secure your property as well, and they do so with a level of expertise that is unrivalled in this industry.

-What goods can High Court Enforcement Officers take?
+What Goods Can High Court Enforcement Officers Take?

 The High Court Enforcement Officer is only allowed to take goods that belong the defendant.

-• The items that are essential for the basic domestic needs of a family, such as clothing and bedding
+• The items that are essential for the basic domestic needs of a family, such as clothing and bedding are often things people take for granted.

 • The toolbox is an essential part of the trade for any professional.
 The maximum value it can have on your behalf starts at £1,350 which includes all sorts from books and vehicles to tools with personal use items worth up until that point as well!